 Disclaimer: This is a working document and is provided as a courtesy.
 All information contained herein, including the proposed interest rate, is subject to change upon further review of the TWDB in accordance with 31 Texas Administrative Code Chapters 363, 371, 375, or 384, as applicable.
 The TWDB does not function as a financial advisor to anyone in connection with this financing.
-The information contained in this document is used by TWDB staff to analyze the applicability of the information at closing, at which time actual rates will be set.
+The information contained in this document is used by TWDB staff to analyze the application for financing is illustrative only and does not constitute any guaranty of future rates.
+The TWDB makes no claim regarding the applicability of the information at closing, at which time actual rates will be set.